 Tablets - Iodine tablets are the quickest and least efficient way to decontaminate water.
 These are generally used out in the field, where there is no access to electricity.
 The tablets do kill giardia and cryptosporidium, but they don't take out chemicals or other impurities.

 If you need to use this method in an emergency, wait 1/2 hour after dropping the tablet into the water, then add some vitamin C to improve the taste before drinking.

 - Boiling - "Make sure you boil your water before drinking" is one of the first pieces of advice a Peace Corps volunteer is given when they arrive in their host country.
 Boiling effectively kills most microbes and is a good prevention for waterborne diseases.
 People who are generally healthy and who eat well should be ok with this simple method of purification.

 If your primary source of water at home is well water, this is a viable cleansing method for small amounts, especially if you combine it with a coffee filter to take out particles, while adding beans for flavor.
 If you live in a city where tap water is treated, the primary benefits of boiling are that it removes chlorine and is good for making tea.

 Distillation - Distillation is a process where water is boiled and the water vapor is transported to a cooler, which cools it down into its normal water form, leaving impurities and chemicals behind, and killing all microbes.
 It has no taste, because there's nothing in it to give it taste.
 This process simulates the creation of rainwater.
-It uses a lot of energy - both for boiling water and cooling it.
+It uses a lot of energy - both for boiling and cooling the water.

 In an area where rain water is used or tap water is suspect, but there is plenty of electricity, this is an excellent option.
 Here is a link to a home distillation system made in Sweden: [link - http://home-water-distiller.com/ ]